pellcorp/creality-wiki/docs/faq.md

     Klipper may fail to start because of the btt eddy configuration at the bottom of the file, you can just manually clean those up, save and restart.

-## How do I switch from btteddy to cartotouch?
+## How do I switch from btteddy to cartographer?

-If you have calibrated the btt eddy, you can switch to the cartotouch, but you will have to manually remove any btt eddy specific configuration from the SAVE CONFIG section of your printer.cfg file.
+If you have calibrated the btt eddy, you can switch to the cartographer, but you will have to manually remove any btt eddy specific configuration from the SAVE CONFIG section of your printer.cfg file.

 To make sure Simple AF repo is up to date and on the right branch, run this: